-So here are my take-aways as a fan (not only of Arashi) who’s seen and been through many things in this pop culture journey (and a reminder to myself as I tentatively step into another fan journey with Didi).
+So here are my take-aways as a fan (not only of Arashi) who’s seen and been through many things in this pop culture journey.
 These are lessons (some were learnt the hard way) that helped navigate the tricky turns and unseen traps of fandoms, where, if we allow it, we’d be spending most of our time as fans:

 Look before you cross the road.
 It’s best to check out the fandom from a distance before deciding whether to walk right into it.
 Some fandoms are openly friendly, some are so toxic you could smell the fumes even from behind a virtual screen.
 It’s your choice, for as long as you are aware of what you’re getting into the moment you cross that road.